 Basic Strokes back to the top

 This class is our basic water session for beginners who are just checking out the sport, and want to learn some proper paddling technique.
-We encourage students to also take the Bracing and Rescue class, and attend some of our lectures in the Armchair Kayaker Series on trip planning and other relevant topics.
+We encourage students to also take the Bracing and Rescue class.
 Students in this class will practice basic boat handling skills, including an efficient forward stroke, turning strokes, reverse strokes, braces, and moving the boat laterally.
 The instructors and student volunteers will demonstrate rescue techniques at the end of class, earlier if necessary!
+This class will prepare you for sheltered paddling in recreational kayaks or sea kayaks.
+To gain more open water skills, take the Fundamentals of Sea Kayaking Class, and the Surf Techniques class.

 See Calendar for dates